A Short Biography

 Cassie Hamer has a professional background in journalism and PR, but now much prefers the world of fiction over fact.
 In 2015, she completed a Masters in Creative Writing, and has since achieved success in numerous short story competitions.
 (Complete list below)

-Her first book, After the Party, was an Australian bestseller and her second novel, The End of Cuthbert Close, will be published in April 2020.
+Her debut novel, After the Party, was an Australian bestseller and her second book, The End of Cuthbert Close, is available now in all good bookshops.

 Cassie lives in Sydney with her terrific husband, her three, mostly-terrific daughters, and a mini-labradoodle, Charlie, who is the newest and least demanding family member.

 In between daydreaming and dog walking, Cassie is writing her next novel but always has time to connect with other passionate readers via her website – CassieHamer.com – or through social media.

 ‘After The Party captures Australian suburbia superbly… It has the reader gripped until the end.’ – Mamamia.com.au

 ‘Everything I love in a novel – jam-packed with intrigue and humour – After the Party will keep you turning the pages into the earl hours.’
 Bestselling Australian author, Rachael Johns.

 ‘… blending the relatable with the extraordinary, Cassie Hamer hits the sweet spot with her debut novel, After The Party…’ – Daily Telegraph